 - Monetization and marketing.
 Teachable makes it easy to monetize your course and offers you a set of analytics to figure out what’s working and what isn’t.
 You can even recruit past students or other creators to market your course and sell it with the affiliate program.

 Cons of Teachable

-- Limited availability.
+- Missing Android App.
 Teachable has an app, but only for iOS.
 Furthermore, it’s limited in scope: Members can access their Teachable course, but they can’t view lectures or attachments, and they can’t stream videos.

 Bottom line: While Teachable is certainly a contender for best platform to sell courses online, its lack of community features and native apps means it can only expand with you so much.

 Kajabi is an online course selling platform that enables users to sell and market their online courses in one place.
 The platform touts itself as a place to integrate subscriptions, courses, and other digital products in one place, and it’s known for its strong marketing tools.

 - Robust customization.
 Kajabi has a pretty powerful website builder that lets you create landing pages and product pages without a bunch of coding know-how.
 And as we mentioned above, the platform also lets users bring together every part of their digital business—from courses to subscriptions—in one place.
 It’s the complex marketing funnels that really make Kajabi shine, although whether they’re worth the high cost is debatable (below)

 - A new mobile app.
 Kajabi recently released a new mobile app, so creators and members can access online course content on the go.
 It’s absolutely a plus that Kajabi has recently expanded its focus to mobile availability.

 - No community-building features.
 Kajabi tends to mention its community features as an afterthought, perhaps because today, those features are pretty limited.
 Members can interact with each other, but only through a static community feed.
 With the comprehensive community options being offered by other all-in-ones, this is a miss.